Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Extensions

 Second, for the case where application of $\bfQ^{-1}$ is feasible (e.g, it is a sparse matrix) but computing the symmetric factorization is too expensive, a factorization-free preconditioned LSQR approach called MLSQR was proposed in~\cite{arridge2014iterated}.
 The approach is analytically equivalent to LSQR applied to a preconditioned least-squares problem with the preconditioner $\bfL_\bfQ^{-1}$, but avoids the factorization by using weighted inner products to implicitly apply the preconditioner.
 The authors considered applications in the context of nonlinear regularizers.

-Third, there are many prior models where the precision matrix $\bfQ^{-1}$ and its factorization are not possible, but matrix-vector multiplications with $\bfQ$ can be done efficiently.
+Third, there are many prior models where the precision matrix $\bfQ^{-1}$ and its factorization are not available, but matrix-vector multiplications with $\bfQ$ can be done efficiently.
 For example, for Gaussian random fields, entries of the covariance matrix are computed directly as $\bfQ_{ij} = \kappa(\bfx_i,\bfx_j)$, where $\{\bfx_i\}_{i=1}^n$ are the spatial points in the domain and $\kappa$ is a covariance kernel function (e.g., $\gamma$-exponential, or Mat\'ern class).
 Although there are many modeling advantages, the main challenge is that the resulting prior covariance matrices are often very large and dense; explicitly forming and factorizing these matrices is prohibitively expensive.
-For such prior models, efficient matrix-free techniques (e.g., FFT embedding and $\calH$-matrix approaches) can be used, for example, to compute matvecs with the prior covariance matrix $\bfQ$.
+For such prior models, efficient matrix-free techniques (e.g., FFT embedding and $\calH$-matrix approaches) can be used, for example, to compute matrix-vector products with the prior covariance matrix $\bfQ$.
 Generalized hybrid projection methods were proposed in \cite{ChSa17} to compute Tikhonov regularized solutions (i.e., MAP estimate \eqref{eq:MAP}) effectively.
-The approach relies on a change of variables and uses the generalized GKB for projection.
+The approach relies on a change of variables and uses a generalized GKB algorithm for projection \cite{arioli2013generalized}; note that this is a fundamentally different algorithm than the one presented in \cref{ssec:GKSlplq} for $\ell_2-\ell_p$ regularization that is based on GKB (for initialization) and some generalization of Krylov projection methods.

 Non-Gaussian priors are also common in the literature, but are more challenging to handle.
-One class of priors contains \emph{sparsity-promoting priors} or so called $\ell_p$-priors, which have the density function,
+One class of priors contains the so-called \emph{sparsity-promoting priors} or $\ell_p$-priors, which have the density function,

-One of the main challenges is that the posterior distribution is no longer Gaussian.
-One could still compute the MAP estimate, which is the solution to optimization problem,
+One of the main challenges in considering \cref{eq:sparseprior} is that the posterior distribution is no longer Gaussian.
+However, one could still compute the MAP estimate, which is the solution to optimization problem,